Universities have long been a favorite target for hackers bent on pilfering private data for identity theft and exploitation.

 How is data breached?

 Deliberate attacks on systems and individuals who have access to sensitive data can cause more harm than inadvertent exposure.
 One in four of all data breaches reported by colleges and universities are a result of theft.
-Former employees, inside people who have a grudge against an organization, or criminals looking to make money from the sale of the data will look for data stored on laptops, hard drives, and thumb drives.
-Insiders are the number one cause of data breaches, while hackers (criminals attempting to gain access through the Internet) rank a bit lower, according to one study by the Ponemon Institute.
+Former employees, inside people who have a grudge against an organization, or criminals looking to make money from the sale of the data will look for data stored on your electronic devices.
+Insiders are the number one cause of data breaches.

 Inadvertent exposure due to the loss of media is another way data is exposed.
 Backup tapes or paper files being misplaced on their way to a storage facility, or laptops left behind at airports or in taxis, are common ways data can end up in the hands of unauthorized people.